samstarling/blog.lawrencejones.dev/_posts/2020-09-25-service-registry.md

 systems that interact with your infrastructure, can be extremely powerful.

 If you pick the right format, it can be the glue between totally distinct toolchains.
-Placing the registy at the heart of all your other tools, you no longer need to worry about keeping it up-to-date: the registry defines what is created, rather than describing it.
+Placing the registry at the heart of all your other tools means you no longer need to worry about keeping it up-to-date: the registry defines what is created, rather than describing it.

-By creatively distributing the registry so every developer, infrastructure component or one-off script has access by default, you'll find use cases for this data everywhere.
+By distributing the registry so every developer, infrastructure component or one-off script can easily read it, you'll find use cases for this data everywhere.
 You can even push this data into systems like your monitoring stack, allowing automated systems to make decisions on the ownership information it provides.

 As part of a revamp of our infrastructure tooling, we've introduced a service registry into GoCardless.
 This post explains how we built the registry and some